 For Gimbloo’s part, leaders began running weekly cash forecast scenarios using a variety of inputs, focusing first on collections and hoping for a week-to-week decline in delinquent payments.
 Next, they examined new bookings, customer churn and customers reducing licenses.
 The company’s forecasts are based on recurring revenue, and factors that affect MRR will trigger new actions.

 The company decided to focus on its core value: the service it offers.
-Leaders decided to take on fewer new customers before making cuts to customer service, cloud services or customer success.
-It eliminated discretionary expenses, paused hiring and cancelled future marketing events to make up the difference.
+Leaders decided to take on fewer new customers before making cuts to customer service, cloud services, or customer success.
+It eliminated discretionary expenses, paused hiring, and canceled future marketing events to make up the difference.

 #1 Cloud